NiceThingsHaver/AnonMC/README.md

 # Confirmed working versions:
 - Paper 1.18.2
-- I believe anything above 1.19.2 would break the spoofing feature.
+- I believe anything above 1.19.2 would break the spoofing feature, therefore there is no point in using this plugin on those versions.

 # Features added:
 - The chat formatting with each message being attributed a number, with greentext and everything.
 - /name
+- /moderate, which allows you to see the list of real usernames or ban a player with a custom duration (in days).
 - The spoof of names and ping in TAB and nametags, I haven't found a way to reliably spoof UUIDs without getting others kicked.
 - Replacing join, leave, death messages.
 - Random chat IDs